MontzCode/dengue-gene-expression-analysis/README.md

 The SVM model demonstrated limitations in accurately distinguishing between Dengue fever and Dengue hemorrhagic fever, with a mean accuracy of 63%.

-Installation
+# Installation

 Clone the repository:

 git clone https://github.com/yourusername/dengue-gene-expression-analysis.git
 cd dengue-gene-expression-analysis

-Python
+- Programming language used: Python
+-
-main libraries:pandas, seaborn, matplotlib, numpy, scikit-learn, bootstrapped
+- main libraries:pandas, seaborn, matplotlib, numpy, scikit-learn, bootstrapped

+# Additonal

+- License

+This project is licensed under the MIT License.

+- Contact

+For queries, please contact Monty Nkpa.
+Connect with me on LinkedIn: https://www.linkedin.com/in/monty-nkpa-7a4a7623b/?originalSubdomain=uk